 \subsubsection{Case Study and Discussion}

-Here, the resource allocation framework of the CF-ISAC system, Fig.~\ref{fig_SystemModelResourceAllocation}, is extended to explore its security aspects.
+Here, the resource allocation framework of the CF-ISAC system (Fig.~\ref{fig_SystemModelResourceAllocation}) is extended to examine its security aspects.
 In particular, one or more targets not only serve as objects of interest for the ISAC system but also act as eavesdroppers, attempting to intercept confidential information intended for communication users.
-It is assumed that a malicious target attempts to decode the information of any user from the received signal.
+It is assumed that a malicious target attempts to decode any user's information from the received signal.
 If successful, it can then use the successive interference cancellation (SIC) technique to decode the information of all other users.
 Therefore, the leakage SEs at the targets for decoding user data are considered for evaluating the security performance.
 Our goal is to maximize the communication SE for users while meeting the sensing beampattern gain requirements and minimizing the leakage SE to targets/eavesdroppers for any user.
-This approach ensures that eavesdroppers are unable to decode any user information, thereby securing communication data against eavesdropping.
+This approach ensures that eavesdroppers cannot decode any user information, thereby securing communication data against eavesdropping.

 \textit{Simulation Example:} The simulation setup is the same as the case study in Section~\ref{sec_resource_allocation}.
 Moreover, the maximum allowable leakage SE at all targets/eavesdroppers, $\delta_{\rm{max}}$, is set to \qty{0.5}{bps/\Hz}.